burlinson/AI/_posts/2025-04-13-Commodized-AI-AI-First.md

 ![Intellectual Property Moat]({{ site.baseurl }}/assets/img/IncProp.webp){: .mx-auto.d-block :}

-Sophisticated AI-First firms are adopting a hybrid architecture, whereby they **rent** the massive reasoning power of commodity LLMs for general tasks, then they **own** and build specialized [vector databases]({{ "/2025-06-22-Vector-Databases/#Vector-Databases" | relative_url }}) that define their core business logic.
+Sophisticated AI-First firms are adopting a hybrid architecture, whereby they **rent** the massive reasoning power of commodity LLMs for general tasks, then they **own** and build specialized [vector databases](https://aimusing.blog/2025-06-22-Vector-Databases/) that define their core business logic.
 Think of it like renting a supercomputer for thinking, but storing intellectual property in a private vault.

 This approach lets AI-First firms leverage advances in foundational models without surrendering ownership of their intellectual property.

 A new generation of small and nimble startups such as [Contextual AI](https://www.contextual.ai), [AI21 Labs](https://www.ai21.com), and [Articul8](https://www.articul8.ai) are helping large enterprises build these proprietary AI platforms.
-Rather than competing in commoditized AI markets, these small startup firms specialize in building retrieval pipelines, dark data mining, fine tuned RAG systems, and hybrid LLM/SLM architectures.
+Rather than competing in commoditized AI markets, these small startup firms specialize in building [retrieval pipelines](https://aimusing.blog/2026-03-14-Retrieval-Pipelines/), [dark data](https://aimusing.blog/2025-03-22-Dark-Data/) mining, fine tuned [RAG](https://aimusing.blog/2025-07-26-Retreval-Augmented-Generation/) systems, and hybrid [LLM](https://aimusing.blog/2025-08-16-Core-Components-Of-AI-Platfroms/[SLM](https://aimusing.blog/2025-02-15-Small-Language-Models/) architectures.
 Many operate under the radar, backed by venture capital, and are poised to become the AI powerhouses of the next decade.

 Their value lies not in the commoditized vendor AI tools where there will inevitably be a race to the bottom on pricing, but in enabling corporations to convert their internal data into durable competitive moats.